Pulsar Sparking: What if mountains on the surface?: calculating the inner gap height and potential drop

-The outflow of charges near the pulsar’s light cylinder removes positive ions from the magnetosphere (\citealt{Cheng+1976}).
-However, the binding energy of ions on the stellar surface is as high as 14 keV \citep{Ruderman+1974}, making it impossible to replenish these lost charges regardless of the possible overestimation\citep{Hillebrandt+1976,Flowers+1977,Kossl+1988,Lai+2001}, leading to a vacuum inner gap, i.e., a region of zero net charge density between the polar cap surface and the magnetosphere.
-Within the inner gap, the electric field holds a component parallel to the magnetic field ($\vb*{E}\vdot \vb*{B}\neq 0 $), and manages to accelerate electrons and positrons in the gap.
+The corotation of magnetosphere and the star induces the Goldreich Julian charge distribution in the static magnetosphere \citep{Sturrock+1971}.
+However, the outflow of charges near the pulsar's light cylinder removes positive ions from the magnetosphere (\citealt{Cheng+1976}), while the binding energy of surface ions ($\sim14$ keV; \citepalias{Ruderman+etal+1975}, or lower \citep{Hillebrandt+1976,Flowers+1977,Kossl+1988,Lai+2001}) prevents effective charge replenishment.
+So for a certain type of pulsar model, if the binding energy of surface ions is high enough, there will be charge starvation above the polar cap.
+This charge starvation inevitably leads to the formation of a vacuum inner gap, where the electric field holds a component parallel to the magnetic field ($\vb*{E}\vdot \vb*{B}\neq 0 $), and manages to accelerate electrons and positrons .

-If the vacuum gap has a height $h\ll R_s$ with $R_s$ the stellar radius, the potential drop across the gap can be approximated by $\Delta V \simeq \Omega B h^2/2$ \citepalias{Ruderman+etal+1975}.
-If the surface of the polar cap region is absolutely flat, we imagine the gap as a parallel capacitance with zero potential on the lower surface and zero field on the upper surface, so the parallel electric field is
+The potential drop across the gap can be approximated by $\Delta V \simeq \Omega B h^2/2$ \citepalias{Ruderman+etal+1975} with small gap height.
+If the surface of the polar cap region is absolutely flat, i.e. for the 1D approximation one can imagine the gap as a parallel capacitance with zero potential on the lower surface and zero field on the upper surface, so the parallel electric field is

 which depends on the height of the inner gap.